 I went into The Change-Up with zero expectations.
 I had been unenthused about any of director David Dobkins other films Clay Pigeons (1998), Shanghai Knights (2003), Wedding Crashers (2005) or Fred Claus (2007) and The Judge (2014), while he has also written and produced Jack the Giant Slayer (2013), R.I.P.D.
-(2013), The Man from U.N.C.L.E.
+(2013), the tv series Into the Badlands (2015 ), The Man from U.N.C.L.E.
 (2015) and King Arthur: Legend of the Sword (2017).
 The script is from the writing duo of Jon Lucas and Scott Moore who between them also wrote the annoying Ghosts of Girlfriends Past (2009) and almost certainly had the script approved on the basis of their previous work, the runaway hit of The Hangover (2009), which exists in the same raucous and vulgar guys-being-guys arena as The Change-Up.

 I enjoyed The Change-Up far more than I was ever expecting to.
 It is a film that is pitched easily to mainstream comedy.
 It is raucous and frequently crude but never strays too far out of a narrow comfort zone.
 It is an easily predictable film where you feel that you can see how every character arc is going to transpire within the first five minutes.
 For all of that, it is also expertly played and comes with a sense of humour that is frequently laugh-out-loud.